 Lynsey A. Bates is an archaeological analyst for the Digital Archaeological Archive of Comparative Slavery (DAACS).
-John M. Chenoweth is assistant professor of anthropology at the University of Michigan-Dearborn.
+John M. Chenoweth is assistant professor of anthropology at the University of Michigan–Dearborn.
+He is the winner of the 2019 Society for Historical Archaeology John L. Cotter Award.
 James A. Delle, associate dean of the College of Arts and Sciences at Shippensburg University, is the editor of The Limits of Tyranny.

 Contributors: Hayden F. Bassett | Lynsey A. Bates | Zachary J.M.
 Beier | Helen C. Blouet | John M. Chenoweth | John F. Cherry | James A. Delle | Kristen R. Fellows | Khadene K. Harris | Stephan T. Lenik | Marco Meniketti | Matthew C. Reilly | Krysta Ryzewski | Jane I. Seiter | Frederick H. Smith | Laurie A. Wilkie

 A volume in the Florida Museum of Natural History: Ripley P. Bullen Series

 Expose[s] the existence of a parallel local economy alongside the plantation export economy. . . . [and] shows how historical archaeologists must deal with incomplete records and inadequate documentation.